johnsonjh/lzpack/README.md

-The **LZPACK** program, as well as the packed executables it generates, run in far more places, such as CP/M‑80 systems with 8080, 8085, or V20 processors that *PopCom!* doesn't support, while maintaining the same ~47K TPA footprint.
+The **LZPACK** program, as well as the packed executables it generates, run in far more places, such as CP/M‑80 systems with 8080, 8085, or V20 processors that *PopCom!* doesn't support, while maintaining the same or smaller footprint.

 Running the compressor on a system without CP/M‑80's memory constraints (such as on MS‑DOS, Windows, Linux, or in a UNIX‑like environment) gives even